syang0/varint/README.md

 integer distributions with more small numbers.
 It can encode the integers 0-240 in one byte.

-The encoding implemented here is modified for petter performance with WebAssembly (little-endian SQLite).
+The encoding implemented here is modified for better performance with WebAssembly (little-endian SQLite).
 The first byte, `B0` determines the
 encoding: